Shota Arveladze: AZ

 Arveladze departed Rangers for Dutch side AZ on a free transfer before the start of 2005–06 season, signing a two-year deal with the club.

 Under the guidance of Louis van Gaal, Arveladze became the key figure of the club.
-He scored 22 goals in Eredivisie, becoming the second best top-scorer of the tournament after Klaas-Jan Huntelaar, who scored 33 goals during the season.
+He scored 22 goals in Eredivisie, becoming the second best top-scorer of the league after Klaas-Jan Huntelaar, who scored 33 goals during the season.
 Alkmaar participated in UEFA Cup this time as well.
-In 6 game for the club, Arveladze made 2 assists and scored 2 goals, one of them against Real Betis.
+In 6 games for the club, Arveladze made 2 assists and scored 2 goals, one of them against Real Betis.
 At the end of the season, AZ Alkmaar and Arveladze agreed a contract extension to keep the Georgian international striker at the Dutch club until the summer of 2008.

 During the second and the final season with the club, Arveladze was appointed as the new captain of the club.
 He was offered the armband after Denny Landzaat and Joris Mathijsen left for Wigan Athletic and Hamburger SV respectively.
 The Georgian was praised by Louis van Gaal, under whose guidance he played at Ajax as well.
 Van Gaal compared Arveladze to Danny Blind and Frank Rijkaard in terms of personality, calling him "the top professional in the squad".

 He scored 23 goals, accumulating total 48 goals for AZ in 89 competitive appearances.
 The Georgian striker scored seven goals in UEFA Cup as well, two of them at the Ramón Sánchez Pizjuán Stadium in a 2–1 away win against Sevilla.